ahmedtaha100/ML_Cryptanalyst/README.md

 - **[GPTZero AI Scan - .pdf](GPTZero%20AI%20Scan%20-%20.pdf)** - AI content detection and plagiarism analysis

 These reports demonstrate the originality and academic integrity of this research work.

+## 🤝 Contributing

+We welcome contributions!
+Areas of interest include:
+- Additional neural network architectures
+- Support for more cryptographic algorithms
+- Improved countermeasures
+- Performance optimizations

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- ANSSI for the ASCAD dataset
+- DPA Contest organizers for reference implementations
+- Johns Hopkins University, EN.695.641.81.SP25 Cryptology course (Spring 2025)
+- Prof. Tom McGuire for course instruction
+- The side-channel analysis research community

+---

 <small>© 2025 Ahmed Taha.
 All rights reserved.</small>